Good Monday Morning!

 Do you ever think to yourself…why is it is called “The Baking Beauties” while Jeanine just sits here and talks by herself?
 Well, if you’re asking that, you’re probably not alone.
 So, today I will share the little story with you about how this blog got started 3 years ago.

-I was then diagnosed with Celiacs Disease, and started baking & cooking gluten-free meals & sweets for my family.
+I was then diagnosed with Celiac Disease, and started baking & cooking gluten-free meals & sweets for my family.

 - 2 1/4 cups gluten-free flour mix (see Note)

-- 2 cups certified gluten free rolled oats (I use quick cook oats)
+- 2 cups certified gluten free quick-cook oats

 - Preheat oven to 350 degrees F.

-- Cream together the softened margarine and the brown sugar.
+- Cream together the softened butter and the brown sugar.

 - Add eggs, one at a time.
 Mix until blended.
 Stir in vanilla.